insomartin/esp8266-AC-thermostat/README.md

 - 4 relays for compressor, fan high, fan mid and fan low. <br>
 - the code is a good starting point for implementing wifi based control for standard compressor AC's <br>

+TODO
+- too long to list.
+- Access point mode to input wifi settings is a must. knowing which IP address is manually viewed via serial monitor.